 top of page

-Hue Day Trip from Hoi An
+Hue Day Trip from Hoi An: DIY Itinerary by Private Car

 For a deep dive into Vietnam’s royal past, Hue* is where it’s at.
 Home to UNESCO-listed sites like the Imperial City and opulent Imperial Tombs.
 Complex of Hue Monuments was Vietnam's first UNESCO listing and for good reason.

 After hours of research, we figured out that while you can book a private or group tour to explore either the Imperial City or the three Imperial Tombs (plus Thien Mu Pagoda), there's no tour that includes both.
-So, we went rogue hired a private driver (~£90 / $120) to scoop us up in Hoi An, hit the scenic highlights en route, and explore Hue on our own terms for maximum freedom.
-Here's what we saw:

 Free

-A cloudy view of Hai Van Pass—no clear skies for us today.
+A cloudy view of Hai Van Pass.
+No clear skies for us today.

-Hai Van Pass is a winding mountain road with jaw-dropping views, and at its peak, you'll find a crumbling fortress—once a French and American bunker—where history and haze collide above the clouds.
-If you're lucky, you'll get a crystal-clear day to soak it all in... we were not so lucky, unless you count seeing clouds as a cultural experience.
+Hai Van Pass is a winding mountain road with jaw-dropping views, and at its peak, you'll find a crumbling fortress, once a French and American bunker, where history and haze collide above the clouds.
+If you're lucky, you'll get a crystal-clear day to soak it all in...we were not so lucky, unless you count seeing clouds as a cultural experience.

 Free